plausible/docs/docs/add-website.md

 ## Enter the domain name of the website you want to track

 Once you have an account, you can enter the domain name of the website you want to track.
+Umlauts and other special characters (including numbers, dots and slashes) are supported so you can add international domain names too.
 Please, remove `https` and `www` from the URL, just keep the `hostname` (yourdomain.com).

 For example, if your site is `https://www.yourdomain.com` then the part to enter in the "**Domain**" field is `yourdomain.com`.